jcs-instructor/mobtimer/backlog.md

 - [ ] In UI listener, handle if response is not successful
 - [ ] Make ports configurable (on frontend & backend)
 - [ ] Make WebSocketServer url configurable (frontend)

+- [ ] Refactor: Use wav file directly instead of base64 encoded file to play pneumatic horn  when time expires.
+The file is in the frontend "assets" folder, but not currently used.
+(There are 2 copies of the file, one using the original name and the other renamed to be shorter. don't currently use them.
+I tried the following, but it didn't work, perhaps because some additional configuration is needed to recognize .wav files and not treat them as text/html.
+Here's what I tried: const soundSource = "./assets/sound1828.wav";)

 - [x] Create a timer
   - [x] UI - see Example React Source Code in resources.md)